 However, if you are able to pay your car tax within 15 days, you can apply to have the fee refunded.

 What if my car is clamped?

-If your car is clamped you’ll need to call the number left on your vehicle on the INF32 leaflet.
-You’ll have to pay a fee for release or, if it’s the case, pay your road tax.
+If your car is clamped, you’ll need to call the number left on your vehicle on the INF32 leaflet.
+You’ll have to pay a fee for release or pay your road tax, if that’s the reason for it being clamped.

 MoneySuperMarket doesn’t offer a comparison service for impounded vehicle cover, so you may have to look for a specialist provider.